DmitreyKazin/course_attendance_app/README.md

 | :---:   | :---:
 | Docker | [click here](https://docs.docker.com/get-docker/)
 | Docker-Compose | [click here](https://docs.docker.com/compose/install/)
-> **_NOTE:_**  Docker-Compose is pre-installed in Win/Mac OS after installing Docker, but in Linux OS you'll have to install Docker-Compose seperatly .
+> **_NOTE:_**  Docker-Compose is pre-installed in Win/Mac OS after installing Docker, but in Linux OS you'll have to install Docker-Compose seperatly.

 - Before you run the application, you will need to add enviorment variables files, as mentioned below: